kiyakebe/a2sv-project-learning-phase/Task-1 todo-app/README.md

 - Edit or delete tasks using the respective buttons next to each task.
 ## Demo

+- This the screen we see when we open the app first
 ![App Screenshot](https://github.com/kiyakebe/a2sv-project-learning-phase/blob/main/Task-1%20todo-app/demo-images/demo-1.png)

+- This is the screen we seen after adding our todos
 ![App Screenshot](https://github.com/kiyakebe/a2sv-project-learning-phase/blob/main/Task-1%20todo-app/demo-images/demo-2.png)

+- This the screen we see when we edit our todos
 ![App Screenshot](https://github.com/kiyakebe/a2sv-project-learning-phase/blob/main/Task-1%20todo-app/demo-images/demo-3.png)

+### Everything happend on the saame page.
+There is no other routes in this todo app.